Blog

 Vein disease, or chronic venous insufficiency, is a condition resulting from blood not flowing properly because of the veins not functioning as they should do.
 Veins need to transport blood back to the heart and - particularly in the lower half of the body - have to work against the force of gravity to do so.
 This is aided by the small valves inside the veins, which help to ensure that the blood is flowing in the right direction.

 When the small valves inside veins start to fail, blood starts to flow in the wrong direction (i.e. away from the heart) and can begin to pool, resulting in increasing pressure on the vein’s valves and walls.
-When the vein in question starts to swell as a result of increased blood volume inside, this can lead to familiar symptoms.
+When the vein in question starts to swell as a result of increased blood volume inside, this can lead to varicose vein symptoms.

 While symptoms might not happen progressively in every case, and might not be identified by the patient or a general practitioner, they can still be considered as stages that should be taken seriously and treated appropriately.